-- While being mentored by recognized leaders in the field, you will combine applied disciplines including computer science, computer engineering, information technology, and management and policy while you benefit from our proximity to Washington, D.C. and our deep connections with federal agencies, key R&D institutions, and diverse industrial sectors.
+While being mentored by recognized leaders in the field, you will combine applied disciplines—including computer science, computer engineering, information technology, and management and policy—while you benefit from our proximity to Washington, D.C. and our deep connections with federal agencies, key R&D institutions, and diverse industrial sectors.

-- We offer unparalleled dual-degree and joint program opportunities in computer science, applied mathematics, health science, and national security.
-Supported by the research and educational programs at Johns Hopkins’ renowned School of Medicine, we are the nation’s first information security program to focus on Healthcare Information Security.
+We offer unparalleled dual degree and joint program opportunities in computer science, applied mathematics, health science, and national security.
+Supported by the research and educational programs at Johns Hopkins’ renowned School of Medicine, we are the nation’s first information security program to focus on healthcare information security.

-We offer many opportunities for paid research, teaching, and work experiences on our campuses and qualified students may benefit from unique scholarship opportunities, including the National Science Foundation CyberCorps: Scholarship for Service and the Department of Defense Information Assurance Scholarship Program.
+We offer many opportunities for paid research, teaching, and work experience on our campuses and qualified students may benefit from unique scholarship opportunities, including the National Science Foundation CyberCorps®: Scholarship for Service and the Department of Defense Cyber Scholarship Program.

-- Schedule a time to talk with one of our faculty members directly by sending an email to JHUISI-MSSI@jhu.edu.
+Schedule a time to talk with one of our faculty members directly by sending an email to JHUISI-MSSI@jhu.edu.

-National Science Foundation Scholarship for Service Program
+National Science Foundation CyberCorps®: Scholarship for Service Program

-Looking for Part-Time and Online Programs?
+Looking for part-time and online programs?